clark800/lambda-zero/README.md

 Lambda One compiler is written entirely in Lambda Zero.

-Lambda Zero is also a good way to learn about functional programming since it is much simpler than other langauges like Haskell, but operates on the same foundation.
+Lambda Zero is also a good way to learn about functional programming since it is much simpler than other languages like Haskell, but operates on the same foundation.

 Lambda Zero is not a general purpose language; the interpreter is optimized